Home / Health Insurance / Articles / First Aid / First Aid for Electric Shock: Symptoms, Effects, Causes & Preventive Measures

 Electricity travels at the speed of light, so it can't stay in your body.
 Electricity does not stay in your body, but it passes through the body existing from any point.
 The passing electricity charges the electrons, which can cause internal damage to the victim.
 Generally, the electricity exits through your feet, but it can leave your body at any point.

 The nervous system, such as the nerves, brain, and spinal cord, are sensitive to Electric Shock and are the first ones to get affected if the Electric Shock is of high intensity.
-An Electric Shock can affect nerves causing pain, numbness, tingling, weakness, or difficulty moving the limb, and can also cause neurological problems such as paralysis.
+An electric shock can affect nerves, causing pain, numbness, tingling, weakness, or difficulty moving the limb, and it can also cause neurological problems such as paralysis.

 References